jasonrohrer/wallClockProfiler/README.md

 Not perf.
 Not gperftools.
 Not OProfile.
 Obviously not gprof.
 None of the usual suspects.

-Some of them were telling me that the majority of the running time was spent in rand (which was used to pick the random offset to fseek to).
+Some of them were telling me that a good portion of the running time was spent in rand (which was used to pick the random offset to fseek to).
 The truth was, this was only about 1% of the simple program's wall-clock runtime.
 If I want to speed this program up, optimizing rand is going to be a waste of time.

 Valgrind's callgrind can provide better results than the others, but it makes the program 10x slower (or something like that), so it's useless in production environments (for example, profiling a live server that has real users connecting to it).